 - Well-processed turmeric is required in pharmaceutical and cosmetic items.

-- Dyeing agent for textile industry.
+- Dyeing agent for the textile industry.